Wildlife of Pakistan that K2 and I saw while hiking.

 Cats took to trees when they saw K2.
 Monkeys, on the other hand, stood their ground and no matter what K2 did to intimidate them, they screeched back like a determined gang.

 Wild Turkey, North America - Peacock, Pakistan

 K2 and us ran into wild turkeys in Rockwood Conservation Area.
-In Pakistan, there is a strong possibility of our running into peacocks (peahens) while hiking in Tharparker region in southeastern Sind province or in the salt planes of the Punjab province.
+In Pakistan, we ran into peacocks (peahens) while hiking in Tharparker region in southeastern Sind province and in the salt planes of the Punjab province.

 Both these cranes are among 4 subspecies of cranes that are not endangered.

 I am sure I will see a pair of sandhill cranes when hiking with K2 along the banks of lakes in southern USA.
 Sandhill cranes have their match in Demoiselle cranes of Pakistan.

 The Demoiselle crane lives in a variety of different environments, including desert areas and numerous types of grasslands (flooded, mountain, temperate and tropical grassland) which are often within a few hundred metres of streams or lakes.